RSS FeedRSS FeedYouTubeYouTubeTwitterTwitterFacebook GroupFacebook Group

 You are here: The Platypus Affiliated Society/Archive for category The Platypus Review

-Last fall, editor Spencer A. Leonard interviewed Michael Dawson, Director of the Center for the Study of Race, Politics, and Culture at the University of Chicago.
-The interview, which centered around a discussion of Manning Marable's new biography of Malcolm X, was broadcast on September 30, 2011 on the radio show Radical Minds on WHPK–FM Chicago.
-What follows is a revised and edited transcript of the interview.
+Last summer, Spencer A. Leonard interviewed Kevin Anderson, author of Lenin, Hegel, and Western Marxism (1995) and Marx at the Margins (2010).
+The interview was broadcast on August 2, 2011 on the radio show Radical Minds on WHPK–FM Chicago.
+What follows is an edited transcript of their conversation.